Take a comprehensive battlefield tour of the battle of Rappahannock Station & Kelly’s Ford; November 7, 1863.

-This private battlefield tour pairs nicely with the battle of Brandy Station which preceded this battle and the battle of Mine Run.
+This private battlefield tour pairs nicely with our Battlefield Tour of Brandy Station and Battle of Mine Run Tour.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you at the Remington, #313 Park & Ride lot.